gliderkite/sr-cache/README.md

     update_fn: update_price,
 };

-async fn update_price(cache_val: CacheVal<(Instant, Component)>) {
+async fn update_price(value: CacheVal<(Instant, Component)>) {
-    let mut value = cache_val.write().await;
+    let mut value = value.write().await;
     let (start, component) = value.as_mut().unwrap();
     component.price += 1.0;

     println!(
-        "Price at {}s: {:?}",
+        "Price at {}s: {}",
         Instant::now().duration_since(*start).as_secs(),
         component.price
     );
 }

 timer(args).await;
-// Price at 1s: 11.0
+// Price at 1s: €11
-// Price at 2s: 12.0
+// Price at 2s: €12
-// Price at 3s: 13.0
+// Price at 3s: €13
-// Price at 4s: 14.0
+// Price at 4s: €14
-// Price at 5s: 15.0
+// Price at 5s: €15
 ```

 ## The Cache APIs

-As previously described in the [Overview](#overview), we are going to implement only two different APIs for our cache: the first one to insert new values associated to a unique key, and the second one to retrieve the most recent value for that key.
+As previously described in the [Overview](#overview), we are going to implement two main APIs for our cache: the first one to insert new values associated to a unique key, and the second one to retrieve the most recent value for that key.

 Starting from the `insert` method, the logic here is also relatively simple: we insert a new key value pair in the hash table, where the value is a cloned reference of the `CacheVal<V>` provided as part of the `TaskArgs<V, UpdateFn>`, and we then immediately [spawn][3] a new detached asynchronous task that will run the previously described `timer` function.